Code-Institute-Submissions/rockanrolla/README.md

 It is about an imaginary rock band from California from the 70's and the user can review their albums, past and future events and videoclips.
 It also allows the user to keep in contact with the band providing their feedback via mail and, if interested, buy event tickets or hire the band for private events.

 This site is simulating all the previous features and all its content is pure fiction.
-Everything has been researched and collected from many different sites around the WWW.
+Everything has been researched and collected from many different sites around the World Wide Web.

 ## __UX__